R1tschY/chassis/README.md

 *Dependency injection frameworks for Rust*

-Two dependency injection frameworks live in this repository
+Two dependency injection frameworks life in this repository.

 ## [`chassis`]